dylanaraps/k/README.txt

 - [ ] Add support for meta-packages.
 - [ ] Add support for Git sources.
 - [ ] Find a better sha256 implementation.
+- [ ] Add support for globbing in 'kiss s'.